iotaledger/integration-services/clients/frama-c-client/run-example/README.md

 # Log Creator / Auditor Client Example
-This scripts creates logs withe the log-creator and audits them afterwards with the log-auditor
+This scripts creates logs with the log-creator and audits them afterwards with the log-auditor.
+Place files to be audited in the log-files folder.

 ## Prerequisite
 Node.js 8, or Node.js 10 or higher.
 We recommend the latest [LTS](https://nodejs.org/en/download/).